Taiwan Strait: History

 In the aftermath of the Chinese Civil War, People's Republic of China and Republic of China had multiple brief armed conflicts on the Taiwan Strait, consequently named the First Taiwan Strait Crisis, the Second Taiwan Strait Crisis, and the Third Taiwan Strait Crisis.
 These confrontations did not result in large-scale military conflicts between China and Taiwan.
 In the 21st century, the Cross-Strait relations stabilized, leading to the establishment of Three Links on 15 December 2008, with the commencement of direct commercial flights, shipping, and post across the Taiwan Strait.

 On 25 May 2002, China Airlines Flight 611 broke up in mid-air and crashed into the Taiwan Strait, killing all 225 people on board.
 On 26 February 2022, China denounced the sailing of the U.S. Navy's 7th Fleet guided-missile destroyer through the Taiwan Strait as a "provocative act".

 Since 2018 China has denied that the concept of international waters applies to the Taiwan Strait.
 China does not claim sovereignty over the entire strait but seeks to regulate what it views as "support for the Taiwan authorities and muscle-flexing against the mainland".
 This position has led to concerns from American, Australian, and French officials and objection from Taiwan.
 "International waters" is technically not defined by the United Nations Convention on the Law of the Sea, and there is no high seas corridor within the Taiwan Strait, but transit rights mimicking high seas such as innocent passage and freedom of navigation are generally allowed within exclusive economic zones.
+The Taiwan Strait has traditionally provided Taiwan with a degree of strategic depth vis-a-vis mainland China.